Latest from our Consumer Rights and Laws Blog

 It is common sense.
 No sane individual would want two different sets of jury in two different courts to deliberate on the same case at the same time.
-Moreover, if one court is a higher civil authority and the other focuses solely on consumer issues,
+Moreover, if one court is a higher civil authority and the other focuses solely on consumer issues, the latter cannot

 Arbitration agreements cannot oust the jurisdiction of consumer forums

 In a recent judgement, the Supreme Court affirmed that arbitration agreements cannot oust the jurisdiction of consumer forums.
 The order will benefit homebuyers who usually have an arbitration clause in their agreements with the real estate companies.
-Such clauses lay down that in cases of disputes, aggrieved consumers will have to resort to
+Such clauses lay down that in cases of disputes, aggrieved consumers will have to

 SC gives four weeks to Centre to file model rules on consumer fora